McLaren: 2021–present: Return to Mercedes engines

+2021–2023: Continued spells in the midfield

+Lando Norris driving the McLaren MCL35M at the 2021 British Grand Prix.
+The 2021 season marked McLaren's return to Mercedes power since 2014; the team scored the only 1-2 of the season at the 2021 Italian Grand Prix, which was also their first win since the 2012 Brazilian Grand Prix.

 McLaren again used Mercedes engines in after their deal with Renault ended.
-McLaren had previously collaborated with Mercedes from 1995 through 2014 (1995 to 2009 was a works partner and later 2010 to 2014 was a customer partner) but this time a customer role system by pay-lease agreement.
+McLaren had previously collaborated with Mercedes from 1995 through 2014 (1995 to 2009 as a works partner and later 2010 to 2014 as a customer partner) but this time a customer role system by pay-lease agreement.
 Daniel Ricciardo moved from Renault to partner Lando Norris for the 2021 Formula One World Championship on a multi-year deal.
 Ricciardo replaced Carlos Sainz, who moved to Ferrari.
 In the season's first nine races, the team scored three podiums with Mercedes power, in Italy, Monaco and Austria, all courtesy of Norris.

-Daniel Ricciardo driving the McLaren MCL36 at the 2022 Emilia Romagna Grand Prix.
-His teammate scored a podium, while Ricciardo finished 18th and last, leading some to question his future.

 At the 2021 Italian Grand Prix, Ricciardo scored his first win since the 2018 Monaco Grand Prix, and McLaren's first win since the 2012 Brazilian Grand Prix.
 A second-place finish for Norris also meant that McLaren achieved their first one-two finish since the 2010 Canadian Grand Prix and the only one-two finish for the 2021 season.
 Norris secured the team's first pole position in the hybrid era at the 2021 Russian Grand Prix but was unable to convert it to a win, finishing in seventh place due to the sudden drastic change in weather conditions and team strategy in the last two laps of the race.
 A subsequent drop in form in the latter part of the season saw McLaren ending up fourth in the constructors' championship behind Ferrari.